department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/va-loan-funding-fee.md

 - Your military category
 - Whether it’s your first time getting a VA-backed or VA direct home loan

+<strong>Note:</strong> Your lender will also charge interest on the loan in addition to closing fees.
+Please be sure to talk to your lender about any loan costs that may be added to your loan amount.

 <h2>VA funding fee table</h2>

 Review the VA funding fee tables below to determine the amount you’ll have to pay.